InspireCraft/MacroTrends-data-scrapper/README.md

-# MacroTrend data scrapper
+# MacroTrends data scrapper

-Motivation: This package is designed to learn and implement web scrapping.

-Pros: Clever csv file update.
-Imagine you would like to scrap some parameters, and apply some operations to them to obtain some result.
-You determined your scrap parameters, those were scrapped and saved.
-Then, you realized that you forgot to add some parameters to your scrap parameters.
-In this case, it is not necessary to rescrap everything including the parameters you forgot.
-Simply, scrap what you forgot it will be automatically added as an extra column to existing csv file.

-Limitations: This scrapper is designed to perform scrapping only on stock screen table.

-Package for scrapping the desired data from the [MacroTrend stocks screner](https://www.macrotrends.net/stocks/stock-screener) and saving it into a `.csv` file.
+Package for scrapping the desired data from the [MacroTrends stocks screner](https://www.macrotrends.net/stocks/stock-screener) and saving it into a `.csv` file.

+Table being scrapped is shown below.
+The annotations are added to match the variable names used in the code.

 ![alt text](readme_images/tableExplainer.png)